acrosswp/anonymous-activity-for-buddyboss/README.txt

 == Changelog ==

+= 0.0.12 =
+* Fix button not showing with the latest version of BuddyBoss Platform

+= 0.0.11 =
+* Fix button not showing with the latest version of BuddyBoss Platform

+= 0.0.10 =
+* Fix button not showing with the latest version of BuddyBoss Platform

+= 0.0.9 =
+* Fix Github Issue 3
+* Fix button not showing with the latest version of BuddyBoss Platform

 = 0.0.8 =
 * Fix Github Issue 3
 * Fix button not showing with the latest version of BuddyBoss Platform